DataBassGit/AgentForge/README.md

 ```
 This script will initialize the AI system, generate tasks, prioritize them, and execute the tasks based on the given objective.

+2. Select whether you want to use auto or manual mode.
+Automode will run continuously.
+This is dangerous if you are using a paid LLM API.
+If you select manual mode, you will be able to add additional context or instructions to the prompt sent ot the Execution Agent.

-2. Monitor the output to see the tasks being generated and executed.
-The script will continue running until you manually stop it.
+3. Monitor the output to see the tasks being generated and executed.

 ## Contributing
 Feel free to open issues or submit pull requests with improvements or bug fixes.
 Your contributions are welcome!